kivy/kivy-designer/README.md

     cd kivy-designer
     python main.py

-without git download, extract and execute main.py: https://github.com/kivy/kivy-designer/archive/master.zip
+Without git, download, extract and execute main.py: https://github.com/kivy/kivy-designer/archive/master.zip

-On OS X you might need to use `kivy` command instead of `Python` if you are using our portable package.
+On OS X you might need to use the `kivy` command instead of `python` if you are using our portable package.

 If you're successful, you'll see something like this: